AntoineGauquier/efficient_crawler_for_scalable_web_data_acquisition/README.md

 ### Local Crawlers

-You will find in the [local\_crawlers](code/local_crawlers/) folder, the code we used to conduct crawling experiments locally.
-More especially:
+You will find in the [local_crawlers](code/local_crawlers/) folder, the code we used to conduct crawling experiments locally.
+Specifically:

-* [data](code/local_crawlers/data/) is the place where locally replicated websites in a form of a `.db` file should be found.
+* [data](code/local_crawlers/data/) is the place where locally replicated websites in the form of a `.db` file should be found.
-* [crawlers](code/local_crawlers/crawlers/) contains the code of the different crawlers we present in the paper: our approach as well as baselines (one subdirectory for each crawler). [generic\_local\_crawler.py](code/local_crawlers/crawlers/generic_local_crawler.py) contains the local crawling framework used for all different crawlers, and [rl\_actions.py](code/local_crawlers/crawlers/rl_actions.py) manages the actions when reinforcement learning is used.
+* [crawlers](code/local_crawlers/crawlers/) contains the code of the different crawlers we present in the paper: our approach as well as baselines (one subdirectory for each crawler). [generic_local_crawler.py](code/local_crawlers/crawlers/generic_local_crawler.py) contains the local crawling framework used for all different crawlers, and [rl_actions.py](code/local_crawlers/crawlers/rl_actions.py) manages the actions when reinforcement learning is used.
 * [crawl.sh](code/local_crawlers/script.sh) is a script that runs crawls by choosing a crawler, its parameters, etc.
-* [graphical\_results](code/graphical_results/) contains the code used to generate plots from crawls runs, exactly as in the paper.
+* [graphical_results](code/graphical_results/) contains the code used to generate plots from crawls runs, exactly as in the paper.
-* [generate\_plots.sh](code/graphical_results/generate_plots.sh) is a script that generates plots by specifying where are the crawl results, which crawlers you want to integrate, etc.
+* [generate_plots.sh](code/graphical_results/generate_plots.sh) is a script that generates plots by specifying where are the crawl results, which crawlers you want to integrate, etc.

-Once the replicated websites we used in the paper will be made available, all of this will make possible the re-generation of the results presented in the paper.

 ### On-Line Crawler

-[online\_crawler](code/onlince_crawler) is not available yet, but will provide the efficient crawler we present in an on-line fashion, directly crawling websites by doing real HTTP queries over Web servers.
-This crawler *will not* allow the replication of the results presented in the paper, as a website (and therefore, its content), always dynamically evolves over time.
+[online_crawler](code/online_crawler) is not available yet, but will provide the efficient crawler we present in an on-line fashion, directly crawling websites by doing real HTTP queries over Web servers.

 ## Contact